Released December 11, 2025

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Alaska remained unchanged at 65.2 percent in June.
+The labor force participation rate in Alaska rose to 65.3 percent in September from 65.2 percent in the prior month.

 Alaska ranks 12th in the nation.